Chart Color Schemes

 The level of general health in Oakleigh is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Oakleigh shows better-than-average health outcomes with a low prevalence of common health conditions among its general population.
+Oakleigh shows above-average health outcomes with a low prevalence of common health conditions among its general population, despite having higher rates among older and at-risk cohorts compared to national averages.

-However, this rate is higher than the national average among older, at-risk cohorts.
-Approximately 56% (~5,161 people) of Oakleigh's total population has private health cover, which is very high.
-The most prevalent medical conditions in the area are mental health issues and arthritis, affecting 8.0% and 6.7% of residents respectively.
-About 73.0% of residents claim to be completely free from medical ailments, compared to 75.3% across Greater Melbourne.
-Oakleigh has 15.3% (1,413 people) of its population aged 65 and over, which is lower than the 17.5% in Greater Melbourne.
-Health outcomes among seniors in Oakleigh require more attention than those in the broader population.
+Approximately 56% (~5,222 people) of Oakleigh's total population has private health cover, which is very high.
+The most prevalent medical conditions are mental health issues (8.0%) and arthritis (6.7%), with 73.0% of residents reporting no medical ailments compared to 75.3% in Greater Melbourne.
+Oakleigh has 15.3% (1,430 people) of its population aged 65 and over, which is lower than Greater Melbourne's 17.5%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health